AaronGullickson/nyc_contracts/README.txt

 This is the beginning of some documentation on how to handle these datasets in git.

+#Sorting files#
+When working on the files in excel, it might be useful to sort the entries in different ordering.
+However, before files are committed to git, you need to revert to a standard sort order to make sure that all the lines are identical to the ones in the repository.
+Otherwise, everything will show up as a change and everyone else will have conflicts.
+Here are the sort orderings to apply to each dataset.

+orgs: id, year
+contracts: ID.org, clean.name, startyear, clean.address, desc

 #Format for saving files#
 The files are CSV (comma-separated values) files.
 This means they are text files, which is important because it simplifies both git's tracking of them and easy import into statistical software.